 The City owned the original Old Nichols Library building until 1995.
 At that point, it was sold to Truth Lutheran Church where it served as a space for the municipal band, an adult day care center, and more.
 It was then acquired by Dwight Avram Builders, and recognized as a local landmark, in 2017.

 Old Nichols Library Transformation

-Today, Old Nichols Library is being converted into a mixed-use residential space, with the original 1898 building being incorporated into the new design.
+Old Nichols Library was converted into a mixed-use residential space, with the original 1898 building being incorporated into the new design.

 The new property offers a unique experience for Naperville residents, adds to the aesthetic of the downtown area, and maintains the historical significance that Old Nichols Library holds.

 The new space features:

 - Restaurant dining (Gia Mia, coming 2022)